oceanprotocol-archive/OEPs/14/README.md

 <a name="asset-tcr"></a>
 ### Token Curation Registry (TCR) of Assets

-Token curation registry (TCR) is used to maintain a list of high quality datasets through challenge-voting process:
+Token curation registry (TCR) is used to maintain a list of high quality assets through challenge-voting process:

 * Voting process can be initiated by:
-	* new dataset applies to be listed in the marketplace;
+	- New Asset applies to be listed in the marketplace
-	* existing dataset is challenged by any user;
+	- Existing Asset is challenged by any user
-	* all paritcipants including applicant, voter and challenger need to deposit tokens for challenge or voting.
+	- All participants including applicant, voter and challenger need to deposit tokens for challenge or voting
-	* deposits of minority in voting result will be distributed to majority party.
+	- Deposits of minority in voting result will be distributed to majority party
-* Each participant can vote for or against the dataset according to their opinion.
+* Each participant can vote for or against the asset according to their opinion.
 * After the voting result is revealed, the token deposit will be distributed among winning parties.
-* Depends on the voting result, the dataset will be accepted to be listed or removed from the marketplace.
+* Depends on the voting result, the asset will be accepted to be listed or removed from the marketplace.

 #### TCR Smart Contract